Molv1659/CSE230-final-project/README.md

 split the tasks between two team members to make progress synchronously.

-Clarified what UI components are needed and the actions attached to them.
+Plan to finish board rendering before 12.2 and stone input before 12.5 Clarified what UI components are needed and the actions attached to them.

 **Network part**:

-Should be finished in the ncoming two days because this is the basic part of multiple playing.
+Should be finished in the coming two days because this is the basic part of multiple playing.

 ### If not, how will you modify your goals?
 Finish goals with higher priority (build the MVP first before trying to realize additional features)